A general framework for knowledge integration in machine learning for electromagnetic scattering using quasinormal modes: Conclusion and Further Research

 In conclusion, we have demonstrated a modular physics-informed \gls{nn} architecture for electromagnetic scattering based on the \gls{qnm} expansion of the scattering matrix.
-We have shown that this architecture requires significantly less trainable parameters and is substantially more data efficient than conventional \glspl{nn}.
-Compared to previous methods, it can be applied to a wider range of systems and it has a more well-founded theoretical basis in the formalism of quasinormal modes.
+We have shown that this architecture requires significantly less trainable parameters and is substantially more data efficient than conventional \glspl{nn} for prediction of scattering spectra.
+Compared to previous physics-informed \glspl{nn} for electromagnetic scattering \cite{xu_physics-informed_2024, blanchard-dionne_teaching_2020, khatib_learning_2022}, we expect the QNM-Net to perform similarly in terms of accuracy and data efficiency while having the benefit of being applicable to a wider range of systems and a more well-founded theoretical basis in the formalism of quasinormal modes.
+In particular, the \gls{qnm} frequencies learned by the model correspond directly to the eigenmodes of the scatterer, which was verified by comparing the learned physics to eigenmode simulations.
 We believe that the method will be useful for modeling a wide range of electromagnetic systems where the scattering spectrum is accurately described by a set of resonances.

 The method presented here opens the door to further developments in machine learning for electromagnetic scattering, which previously was limited to overly simplified systems or required an amount of training data that was difficult to obtain in practice.
 The significantly improved data efficiency can make it practically feasible to train models on experimental data for simple designs.
-In Appendix B, we demonstrate that the QNM-Net is more robust to noise than standard \glspl{nn}, which would be advantageous in this scenario.
-The QNM-Net can also be combined with methods such as those presented in Refs.~\cite{raza_fabrication-aware_2025, jenkins_establishing_2021} to account for fabrication-induced performance degradation in inverse design.
-Furthermore, because the physics parameters learned by the \gls{nn} have a well-defined connection to electromagnetic eigenmodes, investigating the learned parameters can provide insights into the underlying physics.
-The rigorous connection to electromagnetic eigenmodes also makes it possible to train the QNM-Net on eigenmode simulations.
-This approach could be particularly useful for sharp resonances that are not easily resolved in the frequency domain.
+In the Supporting Information, we add simulated noise to the training data to demonstrate that the QNM-Net is more robust to noise than standard \glspl{nn}, which indicates that the QNM-Net may have additional advantages in this scenario.
+The QNM-Net can also be combined with methods such as those presented in References~\cite{raza_fabrication-aware_2025, jenkins_establishing_2021} to account for fabrication-induced performance degradation in inverse design.
+Furthermore, investigating the learned parameters can provide insights into the underlying physics for automated knowledge discovery.
+For example, if the reflection symmetry of the PhC mode had not been included as a prior constraint, it could have been discovered by looking at the model predictions for $\mathbf{d}_1$.